jansenderr/betSizeCalculator/README.md

 # betSizeCalculator
-Calculate the kelly criterion optimum bet size for financial securities
+Calculate the kelly criterion optimum bet size for financial securities.

 Use at own risk.

-I am not liable for anything that happens from you using this calculator.
+I am not liable for anything that happens from you using this tool.

 Results not guarenteed.